kubedb/cli/docs/concepts/databases/mongodb.md

 - https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims

+NB.
+If `spec.shardTopology` is set, then `spec.storage` needs to be empty.
+Instead use `spec.shardTopology.<shard/configServer>.storage`

 ### spec.init

 `spec.init` is an optional section that can be used to initialize a newly created MongoDB database.
 MongoDB databases can be initialized in one of two ways:

 1. Initialize from Script
 2. Initialize from Snapshot

 #### Initialize via Script

 To initialize a MongoDB database using a script (shell script, js script), set the `spec.init.scriptSource` section when creating a MongoDB object.
 It will execute files alphabetically with extensions `.sh` and `.js` that are found in the repository.
 ScriptSource must have following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.